cmeeren/Felicity/DOCUMENTATION.md

 In the example above, `MyDomain.setLatLon` has type `(decimal * decimal) option -> MyEntity -> MyEntity`.

 If only one of the fields are present, an error will be returned.
-For `Set2SameNull`, an error will also be returned if one of the fields is `null` and the other is not.
+For `Set2SameNull` and `Set3SameNull`, an error will also be returned if one of the fields is `null` and the other is not.

 As with other setters, there are overloads that allow you to return errors and/or use `Async`, and the setters are run for both PATCH and POST requests.

 Important:

 * Only use fields without their own setters.
-If the fields you use in `Set2`/`Set2SameNull` have separate setters, the behavior is undefined.
+If the fields you use in `Set2`/`Set2SameNull`/`Set3`/`Set3SameNull` have separate setters, the behavior is undefined.
 * Only fields (attributes and relationships) are supported.
 If you use query parameters or headers, an exception will be thrown at startup.